kubernetes-sigs/kueue/keps/1618-optional-gc-of-workloads/README.md

 and make progress.
 -->

-- support deletion/expiration of any kueue authored K8s object
+- Support the deletion/expiration of any kueue-authored Kubernetes object other than finished Workloads.
-- configuring retention policies (like `.spec.ttlSecondsAfterFinished`) attached per K8s object
+- Configure retention policies (like `.spec.ttlSecondsAfterFinished`) that are attached to individual Kubernetes objects.

 ## Proposal